 Regular Review and Updates

 A California Living Trust requires consistent reviews to ensure its continuing relevance.
 Trust documents aren’t intended to be static; they’re dynamic, changing as one’s circumstances and wishes alter over time.
 Frequent review, at least once a year, offers the grantor the opportunity to assess whether the current provisions still align with their overall estate planning goals.
 Foundations and the legal landscape also transform over time.
-It’s advisable to compare the trust terms with any new state or federal regulations which directly or tangentially impact estate planning rules.
+It’s advisable to compare the trust terms with any new state or federal regulations that directly or tangentially impact estate planning rules.
 Bringing the Trust in line with these changes wards off potential future complications.

 Responding to Life Changes